owhonda-moses/Global-Deforestation-Analysis/README.md

 * The *Sub-Saharan Africa* and *Latin America and the Caribbean* regions had declining percentages of forest area between 1990 and 2016 while the reverse was the case for all other regions.
 * *Brazil* recorded the largest absolute decrease in forest area between 1990 and 2016 while *Togo* recorded the largest proportion decrease in forest between both time periods.
 However, *Nigeria* appears on both lists of countries with highest deforestation.
 * As at 2016, 85 countries or about 41% of all countries fall in the first quartile range of countries with highest forestation.
 Countries with the highest percentage of land area designated as forest fall in the fourth quartile including - _Palau_, _Solomon Islands_, _Micronesia, Fed.
 Sts_, _Lao PDR_, _Seychelles_, _Gabon_, _American Samoa_, _Suriname_, and _Guyana._
-> More focus should be placed on countries in the _East Asia & Pacific_ region as most of these countries have recorded the most forestation over time and could initiate corrective measures on a global scale.
+> More focus should be placed on countries in the _East Asia & Pacific_ region as most of these countries have recorded the most forestation over time and could foster and guide corrective measures on a global scale.
 Conversely, countries in the _Sub-Saharan Africa_ and _Latin America and the Caribbean_ regions are becoming big concerns, having the most diminishing forest areas and in dire need of remedial efforts.

 #### PACKAGES USED: